Which of the following is the general solution to the differentia... | Study Prep in Pearson+

 Multiple Choice

-Which of the following is the general solution to the differential equation y''' + 3y'' + 3y' + y = 0?
+Which of the following is the general solution to the differential equation y'' + y = 5x sin(x) using the method of undetermined coefficients?

 A